accounting icon

 Here are a few tips to get you back on track when the AR turnover ratio is slipping:

-- Invoice regularly and accurately.
-It doesn’t matter how busy the office is, no one gets paid if the bills don’t go out.
+1. Invoice regularly, promptly, and accurately.
+It doesn’t matter how busy the office is; no one gets paid if the bills don’t go out.
 Late invoices equal late payments.
-Accounting software can automate many aspects of the invoicing process and guard against any errors.
+Accounting software can automate many aspects of the invoicing process and guard against errors.

-- Offer multiple payment methods.
-Just like some people prefer emails over phone calls, so they prefer credit cards over checks.
+2. Offer multiple payment methods.
+Some prefer emails over phone calls.
+Similarly, they prefer credit cards over checks.
 The more options you give customers to pay, the faster they will pay you.

-- Stay on it with reminders.
-Don’t let an invoice sit in someone’s inbox, set up automatic reminders and notifications to keep everyone on track in the collection process.
+4. Stay on it with reminders.
+Don’t let an invoice sit in someone’s inbox; set up automatic reminders and notifications to keep everyone on track during the collection process.
 Be proactive, but don’t annoy people.
-Internal triggers should activate collection efforts sooner, rather than later, but should never be pushy.
+Internal triggers should activate collection efforts sooner but should never be pushy.
 That’s how you lose customers.

-- Consider early-payment discounts.
-Nothing motivates people more than money in business, and offering your customers a discount to get cash in the door faster is a common collection strategy across every industry.
-Cash payments can also be used in this instance to improve the ratio.
+5. Consider early-payment discounts.
+Nothing motivates people more than money in business, and offering customers a discount to get cash in the door faster is a standard collection strategy across every industry.
+Cash payments can also be used to improve the ratio.